Ashwagandha: benefits, dosage, contraindications

 Stress ✪✪✪✪✪

-Clinical studies show that taking a specific Ashwagandha root extract at a dose of 300 mg twice a day after meals for 60 days reduces perceived stress levels by 30% and cortisol levels by 28% compared to baseline in adults suffering from chronic stress.
-These improvements are significant compared to changes observed in placebo-treated patients.
-The Ashwagandha root extract also appears to prevent stress-related weight gain compared to placebo.
+Clinical studies show that taking a specific ashwagandha root extract at a dose of 300 mg twice daily after a meal for 60 days reduces perceived stress levels by 30% and cortisol levels by 28% compared with baseline in adults suffering from chronic stress.
+These improvements are significant compared with changes observed in patients treated with placebo.
+The ashwagandha root extract also appears to prevent stress-related weight gain compared with placebo.

 Posologie